cosmicmarley17/vigenere-cipher-tool/README.md

 ## Installation

-Compile all the .java files.
+Download and compile all the .java files.

 ## Usage